Learning Outcomes

 Introduction

 When advising on commercial leases, it is essential to understand both the contractual obligations (covenants) within the lease and the statutory rights of business tenants to remain in occupation after the lease term ends.
-The Landlord and Tenant Act 1954 (Part II) provides business tenants with security of tenure, subject to certain exceptions and procedures.
+The Landlord and Tenant Act 1954 (Part II) provides business tenants with security of tenure, subject to defined exclusions, formal procedures and specific landlord opposition grounds.
+The statutory framework modifies common law termination and renewal, imposes strict notice requirements on both parties, and controls the terms of any renewal lease.
 This article explains the key principles, procedures, and practical issues relevant to SQE1.

 Leasehold Covenants in Business Leases